134.1 No person shall sell or offer for sale a veterinary biologic after its expiration date.

-135.1 Every holder of a licence or permit issued under this Part shall report to the Minister, in writing, any information concerning or any evidence of, a significant deficiency in safety, potency or efficacy or a veterinary biologic within 15 days after the date on which that information or evidence is known to the holder or is generally known to the industry.
+135.1 Every holder of a licence or permit issued under this Part shall report to the Minister, in writing, any information concerning, or any evidence of, a significant deficiency in safety, potency or efficacy of a veterinary biologic within 15 days after the date on which that information or evidence is known to the holder.

 - SOR/79-839, s.
 32;

 136. This Part applies to the transportation of animals entering or leaving Canada or within Canada.